+Quite of few people ask themselves: “Am I no longer financially tied to my ex once we are divorced”.
 The short answer to this is no. A Decree Absolute ends your marriage, but not your financial ties from being married.
 Unless a financial order is made it remains open for either party to make a claim on the other.
-The court have the power to make an order whether it’s of your own agreement (Consent Order) or by a Judge following an application for Financial Remedy once the divorce has achieved Decree Nisi stage.
+The court has the power to make an order whether it’s of your own agreement (Consent Order) or by a Judge following an application for Financial Remedy once the divorce has achieved Decree Nisi stage.
 We would always recommend that the finances are resolved before applying for the Decree Absolute and bringing the marriage to an end.
 You could lose benefits relating to inheritance or pension/life assurance policies without the appropriate provisions being made for you within the order.

 What if we have no assets to split?

 If you have already sorted out your finances, or had no assets to split in the first place and no issues around income (save for child maintenance, which is a separate and ongoing financial obligation) then you can still lodge what is often known as a ‘clean break’ order by consent.
 This will bring each other’s claim against the other to an end and provide a financial clean break.
 This can be prepared by us for a fixed fee, contact us for more information.

 We came to an agreement ourselves; we don’t need the court!

 You can formalise your agreement in a Consent Order.
 The Judge will simply check that it is a fair and reasonable agreement and you should not need to attend court.
 It is always advisable to take independent legal advice on any settlement.
 If you are happy with your agreement whether it is through the assistance of mediation or between yourselves we can offer you advice as to your settlement and draw up the Consent Order and lodge with the court on your behalf on a fixed fee.